tk0987/SLA-printer/README.md

 3, 2, 1... start

 basic motor and gui connection added. next:
-1. refine motor control code,
+1. refine motor control code -done
-2. drive lcd for printing,
+2. drive lcd for printing - done
-3. check it all and refine if needed
+3. check it all and refine if needed - in progress.
+It will (probably) be ready tommorow.